ianb/blog/content/towards-the-next-level-of-collaboration.md

 I am still in the process of figuring out how and where I can explore these questions, build the next thing, and the next thing after that -- the tooling I envision doesn't feel impossibly far away, but still more than one iteration of work yet to be done, maybe many more than one but I can only see to the next peak.

 Who else is thinking about these things?
+And thinking about how to **build** these things?
 If you are, or you know someone who is, please [get in contact](mailto:ian@ianbicking.org) -- I'm eager to talk specifics with people who have been thinking about it too, but I'm not sure how to find these people.